- 01283 537123

 |Less balance of overlap relief not already used||£3,000|

 The self-employed are subject to national insurance contributions (NICs), known as class 4 and class 2 NICs, both paid with the self-assessment tax liability.

 Class 2 NICs at a weekly rate of £3 are only mandatory if earnings exceed £6,365 a year, but they do carry an entitlement to state pension, so those with income below the threshold frequently opt to pay them.

 Generally speaking, class 2 NICs are now also collected with the self-employment tax liability.Profits between £8,632 and £50,000 are subject to class 4 NICs at a rate of 9%.

 Profits in excess of £50,000 are liable to class 4 NICs at the rate of 2% without any upper limit.
 Class 4 NICs are collected by HMRC and are payable at the same time as the instalments of income tax.

 Save for your tax

-It is essential that you make proper provision to ensure the availability of funds to pay income tax and Class 4 NICs.
+It is essential to make proper provision to ensure the availability of funds to pay income tax and class 4 NICs.
 Interest on unpaid tax is chargeable by HMRC, and is not deductible from business profits.